bradsec/vim/README.md

 l               move cursor right
 G               move to the bottom of file gg              move to the top of the file
-H               move to the top of the screen
+0 (zero)        move to the beginning of line
-M               move to the middle of the screen
+$               move to the end of line
-L               move to the bottom of the screen
+:#              move to line number # (replace # with the number) H               (H)igh - move to the top of the screen M               (M)iddle - move to the middle of the screen L               (L)ow - move to the bottom of the screen
 #h [j/k/l]      move in a specified direction multiple times
-b / B           move to the start of a word / token w / W           move to the start of the next word / token e / E           move to the end of a word / token 0(zero)         jump to the beginning of line
+b / B           move to the start of a word / token w / W           move to the start of the next word / token e / E           move to the end of a word / token
-$               jump to the end of line
-^               jump to the first (non-blank) character of line :#              move to a specified line number (replace # with the line number) Ctrl+b          move back one full screen
+^               jump to the first (non-blank) character of line Ctrl+b          move back one full screen
 Ctrl+f          move forward one full screen
 Ctrl+d          move forward 1/2 a screen